Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Emberborn League.md

 ## Notes
 - [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Kanda/Kanda City/Tharos Emberbane|League Captain Tharos Emberbane]] – Visionary leader with a reputation for blazing the first trail into any sealed ruin.
 Believed to have personally closed two minor planar rifts.
 - [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Mwingu/Mwingu/Orrek Flintbraid|Captain Orrek Flintbraid]] – Veteran dwarf field commander, stationed at [[Mwingu]]; scarred and blunt but efficient.
-- [[Barnabas]] – Cleric of [[Aurion]], manages southern operations.
+- [[Barnabas]] – Cleric of [[01 Campaign/03 Entities/01 Deities/Aurion]], manages southern operations.
 Known for hiring moral but capable parties to assist with cult-cleansing and extraction support.
 - Known to contract members temporarily, offering coin and lodging per mission.
 - Symbol: A blazing flame rising from a split obsidian circle; some versions include a silver compass rose behind it.
 - Uniforms: Emberplate tabards, heavy travel boots, rune-etched gloves.
 Expeditionary colors include flame-orange, charcoal gray, and steel trim.